asash/harmonic_centrality/README.md

 This is "harmonic" centrality metric realisation for networkx library.

-It uses HyperLogLog algorithms and much more faster than standart algorithm from networkx
+It uses HyperLogLog algorithm and much more faster than standart algorithm from networkx

 example usage: